Aluminum blocks

 minor details.
 They were designed for a dual purpose.
 Using common metals like

-aluminum or copper makes simple holiday (tree) or other decorative ornaments.
+aluminum or copper makes simple holiday (tree) and other decorative ornaments.

 Made with silver, they are great jewelry whether earrings or pendants.
 At